Editorial Advisory Board

 Nicole Nuñez

 Nicole is a scientist dedicated to understanding the molecular biology of cancer as well as developing novel drugs for its treatment.
-She currently serves Eureka Therapeutics as a Regulatory Scientist focusing on the development and implementation of regulatory strategies for their T-cell therapy and vector products.
-Previously, as a Process Development Scientist for Eureka Therapeutics, she co-led the process development, manufacture, tech transfer, quality control, and vendor management of lentiviral vectors to be used in the production of T-cell based therapies.
-Prior to this she served as a Research Scientist for ARIZ Precision Medicine, and aided in the development of the scientific rational and generation of novel target specific RNA-based anti-cancer therapeutics.
-She was also a Biologics Analytical Chemistry Intern at Gilead Sciences, performing mass spectrometry-based method development research on biopharmaceuticals.
-She holds a Ph.D. in Bioorganic Chemistry with a Designated Emphasis in Biotechnology from U.C.
+I currently serve Eureka Therapeutics as Associate Director of Regulatory Affairs and Patient Engagement, focusing on the development and implementation of regulatory strategies for their T-cell therapy and vector products as well as assisting with patient engagement for our clinical trials.
+Previously, as a Scientist for Eureka Therapeutics, I co-led the process development, manufacture, tech transfer, quality control, and vendor management of lentiviral vectors to be used in the production of T-cell based therapies.
+Prior to this I served as a Research Scientist for ARIZ Precision Medicine, and aided in the development of the scientific rational and generation of novel target specific RNA-based anti-cancer therapeutics.
+I was also a Biologics Analytical Chemistry Intern at Gilead Sciences, performing mass spectrometry based method development research on biopharmaceuticals.
+I hold a Ph.D. in Bioorganic Chemistry with a Designated Emphasis in Biotechnology from U.C.
 Davis and a M.S. in Biochemistry from San Francisco State University.
-She is the co-author of several published research publications, scientific reviews, provisional patents and a DNA repair textbook chapter.
+I am the co-author of several published research publications, scientific reviews, provisional patents and a DNA repair textbook chapter.
+I enjoy volunteering by organizing STEM related demos and experiments for groups such as Girl Scouts and raising money to support important local and global causes.

 Ioannis Papantoniou